-This amendment is applicable for annual periods beginning on or after January 1, 2024.
-It is not anticipated that the application of this amendment will have a material impact on amounts reported in the Group's consolidated financial statements.
+This amendment is applicable for annual periods beginning on or after January 1, 2026.
+It is not anticipated that the application of this amendment will have a material impact on the amounts reported and the disclosures in the Group's consolidated financial statements.